Procurement Glossary

 Core elements of expediting

-Expediting comprises several key components for effective delivery date tracking:
+Expediting comprises several essential components for effective delivery date tracking:

-• Communication: Regular exchange with suppliers about delivery status
+- Communication: Regular exchange with suppliers regarding delivery status

 Expediting vs. order tracking

-While the order history represents passive documentation, expediting is an active control process.
-It goes beyond mere tracking and includes specific intervention measures to secure deadlines.
+While the order history is passive documentation, expediting is an active control process.
+It goes beyond mere tracking and includes concrete intervention measures to ensure deadlines are met.

 Expediting ensures security of supply and minimizes production risks.
-It supports order management through proactive risk identification and enables alternative measures to be taken in good time in the event of supply bottlenecks.
+It supports order management through proactive risk identification and enables timely alternative measures to be taken in the event of delivery bottlenecks.

 Methods and procedures